(Dilutional Hyponatremia; Euvolemic Hyponatremia; Hypervolemic Hyponatremia; Hypovolemic Hyponatremia)

 - Loss of sodium in fluids due to sweating, vomiting, or diarrhea (less common)

 Copyright © Nucleus Medical Media, Inc.

-Hyponatremia is more common in older adults.
-Other factors that may increase your chance of hyponatremia include:
+This problem is more common in older adults.
+Other things that may raise the risk are:

-- Certain health conditions, such as:
+Certain health problems, such as: